Misc

 "read CSV"

-Interprets text as comma-separated values.
+Interprets text as comma-separated valuesarrow-up-right.
 Returns a list of table rows, with each row represented as a list of values.
 The delimiter can be selected with the drop-down to correspond a CSV file's export settings.
 "From row" value denotes how many rows will be skipped starting from the top.

 Table rows and values are accessed by their numeric indices starting from 0.